jaywood128/jaywood128.github.io/_posts/2019-07-14-addeventlistener_and_function_scope_in_javascript.markdown

 ---

-Adding dynamic features to my Ruby on Rails weightlifting application was made possible to incorporating JavaScript and a JSON API.
-Without really planning it, I ended up using 'VanilaJs' - this is a hip way of saying no additional libraries ,like JQuery, were used.
+Adding dynamic features to my Ruby on Rails weightlifting application was made possible by incorporating JavaScript and a JSON API.
+Without really planning it, I ended up using 'VanilaJs' - this is a hip way of saying no additional libraries, like JQuery, were used.
 So instead of using `$()` to select elements, I used document.getElementById() and  the Fetch API to request resources that could be rendered asynchronously -- without refreshing the page.

 When adding my first event listener to a form, I had some issues with making sure my HTML elements were loaded so the EventListeners could be added to a thing that was loaded and not to a think that was null.
 My workoutLifts.js file, my main JS file for my project, looked something like this:
 ```